Year 5 Curriculum

 · Use test results to make predictions to set up further comparative and fair tests.

-Work scientifically in Physics:
+Work scientifically in Physics linked to Forces:

-Develop key skills in Dance:
+Develop key skills in Basketball:

-· Understand the difference between Primary and Secondary sources.
+· Understand the difference between Primary and Secondary sources

 - Use technology safely, respectfully and responsibly,